Benin Map

 Did you know that the legal system of Benin is civil law system modeled largely on the French system and some customary law?

-The total number of population in Benin: 10,741,458 (July 2016 estimate) with a population growth rate of 2.75% (2016 estimate) and the most widely spoken language(s) are French (official language), Fon and Yoruba (most common vernaculars in south), tribal languages (at least six major ones in north).
-In these days, Benin has to face with a net migration rate of 0 migrant(s) / 1,000 population (2016 estimate).
+The total population in Benin: 10,741,458 (July 2016 estimate) with a population growth rate of 2.75% (2016 estimate) and the most widely spoken language(s) are French (official language), Fon and Yoruba (most common vernaculars in south), tribal languages (at least six major ones in north).
+These days, Benin has to face a net migration rate of 0 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Benin nowadays; Fon and related 38.4%, Adja and related 15.1%, Yoruba and related 12%, Bariba and related 9.6%, Fulani and related 8.6%, Ottamari and related 6.1%, Yoa-Lokpa and related 4.3%, Dendi and related 2.9%, other 0.9%, foreigner 1.9% (2013 estimate).